berkeleybop/berkeleybop.github.io/best_practice.md

    - NEVER author OpenAPI directly; ALWAYS derive
    - we are exploring GraphQL frameworks like strawberry.rocks
 - use dataclasses or pydantic
-   - for DAOs, derive from linkml
+   - for DAOs, ALWAYS derive from linkml
    - avoid authoring data models directly in python
+- list comprehensions >> lambdas
 - use fstrings
 - ALWAYS use typing
    - makes code more understandable